ON THE ROAD ARIZONA

 Neon lights up Phoenix motel row

 Phoenix entrepreneurs developed motels with gaudy signs along Grand Avenue and Van Buren Street, including the Rose Bowl, Kon Tiki Hotel and Log Cabin Motel.
-Mesa’s neon lit the night with Buckhorn Baths signs and the diving lady at Starlite Motel.
+Mesa’s neon lit the night with Buckhorn Baths signs, Kiva Lodge and the diving lady at Starlite Motel.
+The Kiva Lodge was razed in 2023 but its sign was donated to the Mesa Preservation Foundation.

-El Trovatore Motel, which opened in 1939, has a 100-foot sign easily visible for travelers pulling into Kingman on Route 66.
+In Kingman, El Trovatore Motel, which opened in 1939, has a 100-foot sign visible for travelers pulling into town on Route 66.
 It's been restored and towers over an historic 20-room motel.

 In recent years, Kingman has added other refurbished neon signs.
 The Old Trails Garage has a neon Packard sign.
 A Kingman Club sign now lights up Beale Street with its neon cocktail glasses.